szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Message

-Message classes don't have to extend any classes or implement any interfaces, so a message can be an instance of any class.
-However a `Message` interface is available which provides some useful methods, and the `AbstractMessage` class implements this interface.
+Message classes do not have to extend neither a class nor implement an interface, but messages must be objects.
+A `Message` interface is available, which provides some useful methods, and the `AbstractMessage` class implements this interface.

 ```php
 class SampleMessage1 extends AbstractMessage